Undergraduate at Halıcıoğlu Data Science Institute - UC SanDiego

 Hi!
 My name is Kaiwen Bian and I am a 4th year undergraduate student at UC SanDiego double majoring in Data Science and Cognitive Behavoral Neuroscience.

-Outside of my academic life, I enjoy skateboarding, diving into the world of exercise physiology, and immersing myself in the serenity of the natural world
+Outside of my academic life, I enjoy skateboarding 🛹, surfing 🏄, and immersing myself in the serenity of the natural world 🌲

-Developing computationally efficient deep RL imitation systems (Mimic-MJX) for bio-mechanically realistic agents, discovering topological structure in embodied behavior spaces (TopoMimic), and building discrete action selection systems (Motor Decisions) for full-body motor control.
+Developing computationally efficient deep RL imitation systems (Mimic-MJX) for bio-mechanically realistic agents, discovering topological structure in embodied behavior spaces (TopoMimic), and building neural-aligned embodied agents (Coming).

 Creating latent dynamical models for planning and generating bio-mechanically realistic behaviors using deep state-space modeling methods.
-Co-advised on the Motor Decisions project from Salk.
+Co-advised on the neural-aligned embodied agent project from Salk.

 Graph compositional abstraction for molecular generation (MOSAIC) and topological analysis of embodied agent behaviors.
 Co-advised on the TopoMimic project from Salk.